davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.calc/index.md

   > 100 * -2 = -200
   ```

 - Now it's time to implement `divide()`.
-It should work like the other three arithmetic methods, but with two major differences: First, it should print an error message if the divisor is zero, and when this the case, your code must skip carrying out the division and simply clear the calculator's current value.
+It should work like the other three arithmetic methods, but with two major differences:

+  - First, it should print an error message if the input _divisor_ is zero, and when this the case, your code must skip carrying out the division and simply clear the calculator's current value.
+That is, don't carry out any instructions of `/=` or `/` when this is the case!

-  Second, your calculator should print a warning message if the division is valid (nonzero divisor) but will result in a loss of precision.
+  - Second, if the division _can_ be carried out, then you must do a subsequent test to see if the division would result in a loss of precision.
 Since our calculator only works with integers, some divisions will cause the result to be truncated, that is, the fraction portion gets thrown out.
-For instance, 16 divided by 3 should put 5 as its the current value and output a precision-loss warning.
+For instance, 16 divided by 3 should put 5 as its the current value and output a precision-loss warning seen below.
+(Hint: Any time it doesn't divide evenly, that is, with a remainder of zero, you should print the warning.)

   ```java
   Calculator c;